Invisible waveguides on metal plates for plasmonic analogues of electromagnetic wormholes

 We now wish to apply tools of transformational plasmonics to design a device in $\R^3$ which controls the propagation of SPPs in the same way as the presence of the handle $T$ in the wormhole manifold $W$.
 On $W$ we shall use the Riemannian metric that is the Euclidian metric on $M$ and the product metric on $T$.
-We emphasize that we are not actually tearing and gluing plasmonic space, but instead prescribing a metamaterial which makes the SPPs propagating on the metal plate behave as if they were propagating on the wormhole manifold $W$.
+We emphasize that we are not actually tearing and gluing plasmonic space, but instead prescribing a metamaterial which makes the SPPs propagating on the metal plate (see Fig. \ref{fig5} and \ref{fig6}) behave as if they were propagating on the wormhole manifold $W$.
 In other words, adopting the viewpoint of a SPP, it appears that the topology of plasmonic space has been changed.

-We first consider a surface plasmon polariton (SPP) propagating in the positive $x$ direction at the interface $z=0$ between a metal surface ($z<0$) and air ($z>0$).
+We first consider a surface plasmon polariton (SPP) propagating in the positive $x$ direction at the interface $z=0$ between a metal surface ($z<0$) and air ($z>0$), see Fig. \ref{fig5} and \ref{fig6}.
 If we choose the magnetic field ${\bf H}$ as the unknown, it takes the following form: